-You may know Sir Isaac Newton (1642-1727) as "that apples-and-gravity guy," but the inscription on his tomb at Westminster Abbey hints at far greater wonders.
-According to the carved Latin script, interred within are not merely the bones of a great man, but the bones of the greatest man who ever lived.
+You may know Sir Isaac Newton (1642-1727) as "that apples-and-gravity guy," but the inscription on his tomb at Westminster Abbey hints at far greater wonders:

 Born the son of an uneducated farmer, Newton died a true polymath — a celebrated master of astronomy, chemistry, mathematics, physics and theology.
 His endless curiosity led him to tackle problems as minuscule as rug-peeing cats and as grandiose as humanity's ultimate purpose in the cosmos.

-Newton's many inventions, discoveries and harebrained notions provide a glimpse into a legendary mind.
-Let's kick things off with a bang.
+Newton's major discoveries, inventions and harebrained notions provide a glimpse into a legendary mind.

 No, Newton didn't plan to fire at alien invaders.
 His orbital cannon was a mere thought experiment explaining how one object might orbit another.
 Load too little or too much gunpowder into this theoretical super weapon, and the cannonball will either fall back to Earth's surface or sail off into outer space.